-The facts are that Subiaco Council had approved a 5 storey development back in 2009 at the owner’s request and had offered to pay the owner money to reopen the markets until they were ready to develop.
+The facts are that Subiaco Council had approved a 5 storey development back in 2009 at the owner’s request and offered to pay the owner money to reopen the markets in 2012 until they were ready to develop.

 In 2018 the site was finally sold for $25million.
 A DAP application for $120million development for 24 storeys came to council.
 Instead of bringing the application to Council for its say, the RAR went straight to the DAP which is an incredible turn of events after many years of prioritising the Council to have its say first!

 In 2012, not one development application which had gone to council for a decision.
 The CEO of the day sent all applications straight to the DAP.
 The DAP was also making decisions in secret and did not involve the community in any of its decision making.
 A clear example of this was The Wedge, approved on 21 March 2012, in secret with no residential dwellings even though it was in a perfect TOD location.